asaikali/modular-boot/README.md

 * __parent__ location of the parent pom that defines a consistent classpath for all the maven modules
-* __util__ contains a collection of utility classes that don't contain any business logic.
+* __core__ contains a collection of common classes that don't contain any business logic, all other modules depend on core.
 * __config__ contains all the configuration files required to configure the spring application context.
 It hosts the `application.yml` files and other cross cutting configuration objects.
  Maven modules containing business logic depend on config so that they can bootstrap an